 Activity 3: Commune with Wildlife at Agua Hedionda Lagoon

-The Agua Hedionda watershed extends 1.7 miles inland from the Pacific coast and is a vital ecosystem right in the heart of a teeming metropolitan area.
-Home to almost 200 species of birds and hundreds of species of plant and marine life, including numerous threatened and endangered species, this 400-acre swath of coastal wetlands provides wildlife and their human counterparts, a beautifully abundant refuge.
+The Agua Hedionda watershed is a vital ecosystem right in the heart of a teeming metropolitan area.
+It extends 1.7 miles inland from the Pacific coast and is home to almost 200 species of birds.
+Not to mention, it hosts hundreds of species of plant and marine life, including numerous threatened and endangered species.
+This 400-acre swath of coastal wetlands provides wildlife and their human counterparts, a beautifully abundant refuge.

-This fairly shallow lagoon (water depths reach a maximum of 8 to 10 feet during high tide), often called “Carlsbad Lagoon,” is divided into 3 sections, the outer, middle and inner lagoon, and plays an integral role in providing a place for migrating birds to rest while its flora filters out toxins and heavy metals sending cleaner water back into our rivers and aquifers.
-Whether by footpath or sea vessel, there is much to explore, from secluded beaches to marshland and low-tide mud flats, just be sure to reserve your watercraft rentals in advance, particularly during busy summer months.
+The lagoon provides a place for migrating birds to rest while its flora filters out toxins and heavy metals sending cleaner water back into our rivers and aquifers.
+Whether by footpath or sea vessel, there is much to explore, from secluded beaches to marshland and low-tide mud flats.
+Be sure to reserve your watercraft rentals in advance, particularly during busy summer months.

 Activity 4: Frolic in the Flower Fields at Carlsbad Ranch

 One of San Diego County’s most colorful landmarks, the Flower Fields at Carlsbad Ranch have been blossoming for bloom lovers since 1965.
-Strolling through the more than 50 acres of Tecolote® Giant Ranunculus, a unique member of the buttercup family, visitors journey through a sea of vibrant hues and therapeutic aromas offering an elegant and serene spot for daydreaming.
+Visitors journey through a sea of vibrant hues and therapeutic aromas offering an elegant and serene spot for daydreaming.
+Just try strolling through the more than 50 acres of Tecolote® Giant Ranunculus, a unique member of the buttercup family.

-Numerous family activities include the Sweet Pea Maze, a fragrant living maze constructed with old fashioned sweet pea blossoms, an open-air antique tractor ride through the fields, and their whimsical Santa’s Playground.
-The Flower Fields’ season runs March 1st through May 14th of each year, with tickets available for purchase starting January 1st.
+Family activities include the Sweet Pea Maze, a fragrant living maze constructed with old fashioned sweet pea blossoms.
+There’s also an open-air antique tractor ride through the fields, and a whimsical Santa’s Playground.
+The Flower Fields’ season runs March 1st through May 14th of each year.
+Tickets are available for purchase starting January 1st.

 1 Great Place to Eat: Beach Plum Kitchen